 Take the course at your convenience.
-Upon registering, you'll receive an automated email with a link to the video course.
+Upon registering, you'll receive an automated email with a link to the video course and a link for the attestation form.
 Register Here.

 House Bill 523, effective on September 8, 2016, legalized medical marijuana in Ohio.
 The Ohio Medical Marijuana Control Program allows people with certain medical conditions, upon the recommendation of an Ohio-licensed physician certified by the State Medical Board, to purchase and use medical marijuana.